Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

 Consider a situation when a many-body system is affected by a local perturbation whose strength is determined by a parameter $\lambda$, leading to a Hamiltonian $\hat{H}(\lambda)$ that is functionally dependent on $\lambda$.
 In that case, the eigenvalues $E_n(\lambda)$ fulfill $\hat{H}(\lambda) \ket{n(\lambda)}= E_n(\lambda) \ket{n(\lambda)}$, becoming functions of $\lambda$.
 For a local perturbation of an ergodic system, the eigenvalues may be expected to perform a highly irregular motion~\cite{Zakrzewski23Dynamics} during which the energy levels $E_n(\lambda)$ repel each other, see Fig.~\ref{fig:enl}(a), and exhibit multiple avoided crossings due to the global correlations throughout the system~\cite{Zakrzewski93}.
 In contrast, for a system deep in the MBL regime, the energy levels likely cross each other as the local perturbation couples neighboring eigenvalues only in rare instances, as exemplified in Fig.~\ref{fig:enl}(b).
 Hence, investigations of the level dynamics, i.e., the parametric motion of the energy levels $E_n(\lambda)$, provide a means of assessing whether the system is ergodic.

-To statistically analyze the properties of the level dynamics, it is convenient to define level velocities $\partial_\lambda E_n$~\cite{Simons93} and level curvatures, $\partial^2_\lambda E_n$, and to compare their distributions with RMT predictions~\cite{Zakrzewski93, vonOppen94}.
+To statistically analyze the properties of the level dynamics, it is convenient to define level velocities, $\partial_\lambda E_n$~\cite{Simons93}, and level curvatures, $\partial^2_\lambda E_n$, and to compare their distributions with RMT predictions~\cite{Zakrzewski93, vonOppen94}.
 The Hellmann–Feynman theorem allows for immediate identification of the level velocities $\partial_\lambda E_n$ and curvatures $\partial^2_\lambda E_n$ with expressions involving matrix elements of the perturbing operator $\partial_{\lambda}\hat{H}$.
 The study of level velocities and curvatures reproduces the position of the ETH-MBL crossover identified in exact diagonalization examinations of the disordered spin chains described in the preceding Sections, but, interestingly, certain deviations from the RMT predictions can already be observed deep in the ETH regime~\cite{Maksymov19}.

 The parametric dependence of the Hamiltonian on $\lambda$ can be introduced with various types of perturbations $\partial_\lambda \hat{H}$.
 Introducing a magnetic flux of strength determined by $\lambda$ is one notable choice.
 It corresponds to a "twist" of boundary conditions~\cite{Filippone16, Pouranvari21twisted}.
 In that case, the properties of level curvatures can be linked to the notion of Thouless time~\cite{Thouless74, Akkermans92}\footnote{The intuition from single-particle physics is that the sensitivity to the "twist" of boundary conditions determines the extent of delocalization/localization of eigenstates of the system.}.
-Another option is to subject the system to an \textit{imaginary} magnetic flux~\cite{Hatano97}.
+Another option is to subject the system to an \textit{imaginary} magnetic flux~\cite{Hatano97}, a method that has been explored for interacting models in the context of MBL~\cite{Hamazaki19}.
 This choice breaks down the hermiticity of $\hat{H}(\lambda)$ and defines a characteristic length scale, which can be identified with localization length in the system.
 This approach yields results consistent with the exact diagonalization results at the system sizes available to both methods~\cite{Heussen21, Obrien23}.